nikitawootten/ansible-role-dotfiles/README.md

 An Ansible role that mimics [GNU Stow](https://www.gnu.org/software/stow/), allowing for easy dotfiles management.

+For an example of this role in action, see my dotfiles: https://github.com/nikitawootten/.dotfiles and [accompanying blog post](https://nikita.computer/posts/dotfiles/).

 ## Requirements

 This role acts as a symlink farm.
 Ensure that the target filesystem supports symlinks.
 Additionally, this role is meant only for local provisioning.

-This module is confirmed working on MacOS and Linux, but it has not been tested on Windows (please PR me if you do!).
+This role is confirmed working on MacOS and Linux, but it has not been tested on Windows (please PR me if you do!).

 ## Role Variables